 FTI Consulting Expands Economic Consulting Segment in Hong Kong with Appointment of Edwina Tam

-/EIN News/ -- HONG KONG, Jan.
-18, 2023 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. (NYSE: FCN) today announced the appointment of Edwina Tam as a Senior Managing Director in the firm’s Economic Consulting segment in Hong Kong.
+HONG KONG, Jan.
+18, 2023 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. FCN today announced the appointment of Edwina Tam as a Senior Managing Director in the firm's Economic Consulting segment in Hong Kong.

 Ms. Tam brings more than 20 years of experience advising on all aspects of litigation and complex disputes, including assessing risk and damages exposure, business valuation and damage quantification.
 At FTI Consulting, she will focus on developing the firm's valuation services in contentious and non-contentious matters, particularly in the Greater China region.